inoryy/reaver/README.md

   * [ ] for StarCraft II through raw API
   * [ ] for StarCraft II through featured layer API

+## Why "Reaver"?

+Reaver is a very special and somewhat cute Protoss unit in the StarCraft game universe.
+Specifically, in the StarCraft: Brood War version, Reaver was notorious for being slow, clumsy, and borderline useless if left on its own due to buggy in-game AI.
+However, Reaver becomes one of the most powerful and game changing assets in the hands of dedicated and skilled players.

 ## Acknowledgement

-A predecessor to `Reaver`, named simply `pysc2-rl-agent`, was developed as part of [bachelor's thesis](https://github.com/inoryy/bsc-thesis) at the University of Tartu under the supervision of [Ilya Kuzovkin](https://github.com/kuz) and [Tambet Matiisen](https://github.com/tambetm/).
+A predecessor to Reaver, named simply `pysc2-rl-agent`, was developed as part of [bachelor's thesis](https://github.com/inoryy/bsc-thesis) at the University of Tartu under the supervision of [Ilya Kuzovkin](https://github.com/kuz) and [Tambet Matiisen](https://github.com/tambetm/).
 You can still access it on the [v1.0]() branch.